Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 1.234m == 1m234 12.7k == 12k7 1.02M == 1M02

-You can use hexadecimal notation for integer values by preceding the value with 'h', as in A=h3E8, which is equivalent to A=1000.
-This format is limited to integers up to 32 bits (hFFFFFFFF = 2^32-1).
+You can use hexadecimal notation to enter integer values by preceding the value with 'h', as in h3E8, which is equivalent to 1000.
+For direct keyboard entry into edit controls, this format is limited to integers up 8 hex characters or 32 bits (hFFFFFFFF = 2^32-1).

 Binary notation can be used for integer values by preceding the value with 'b', as in A=b10001, which is equivalent to A=17.
 This format is not likely to be useful for direct control entry, but can be convenient in macros for entering bit-mapped values such as Multi-Channel Stream selection like Center#N=b10001.

-As with hexadecimal notation, binary entry is limited to integers of 32 bits or less.
+Binary entry is limited to integers of 32 bits or less, both for direct control entry and macro commands.

 Most controls that accept time entry in seconds will also allow H:M:S (Hour:Minute:Second) notation for longer times.
 The values are not constrained to be less than 60.
 For example, 70 minutes can be entered as '70:0' as well as '1:10:0'.